Experienced DUI / DWI Defense Attorney for Peoria

 Get Skilled DUI Defense

 We know exactly how to fight DUI and DWI charges.
 The officer’s observations are highly subjective, and there are many reasons that a person could fail a field sobriety test that has nothing to do with impairment due to drugs or alcohol.
 For example, a faulty breathalyzer, contaminated samples, or mistakes at the lab could result in the charges against you being dropped.
-Contact Hanauer Law today to speak with a skilled DUI attorney in Peoria.
+Contact Hanauer Law today to speak with a skilled DUI attorney in Peoria

 Bookshelf